 Once you see a new root you can cut off the stem

-Propagating a Monstera plant through division of the mother
+How to propagate a Monstera plant through division

 Locate the various offshoots of your Monstera

-When looking for a part of the Monstera to divide it will become very obvious if there are various offshoots/stems.
+When looking how to divide your plant, it will become very obvious if there are various offshoots/stems.
 They will be completely separate and leaves will grow out from each of the stems.

 Take your Monstera out of the pot